Crqck3d/Ansible_Kubernetes/README.md

-# Ansible Playbook DevOps Infrastructure
+# Ansible Playbook DevOps Infrastructure `[v1.1 - Stable]`

 This Ansible Playbook deploys a kubernetes cluster

 ### Prerequisites

-To run this project, you must install Ansible on your computer and have at least 2 GNU/Ubuntu servers running.
+To run this project, you must install Ansible on your computer and have at least 2 GNU/Debian 10.4 servers running.
 #### Warning: Kubernetes needs at least 2 cores and 2 GB of RAM to run.

 Dev Env :
 ```
 - Proxmox Server (12 Core - 32 Gb RAM)
     - Master
-  - Worker_1
+        - Node_1
-  - Worker_2
+        - Node_2
 ```

 ```